zaldivards/disaster-response/README.md

 - data/
     - disaster_categories.csv: the raw data containing the labels for each message.
     - disaster_messages.csv: the raw data with the messages and its genres.
-    - DisasterResponse.db: sqlite db with the clean data used when training the model.
-- models/
-    - classifier.pkl: the trained model to be used as the predictor.

 ## Instructions to reproduce it locally:

 1. First of all, you must assure to install the dependencies: